 Reporting to Insurance Companies

-When filing your insurance claim:
+When you go to file your insurance claim:

 - Explain how this may have contributed to their failure to react appropriately